How to decide what type of crib mattress is best for your baby?

 Structure of a crib mattress with a foam core:

-You can also opt for a dual-sided foam crib mattress, which consists of two layers of different firmness.
-One side is made of a firmer foam, which provides safe sleeping space for newborns and young babies.
-The other, toddler’s side, has plushier memory foam for their coziness.
+You can also opt for a dual-sided foam crib mattress, which features two layers of varying firmness.
+One side is made of firmer foam, providing a safe sleeping space for newborns and young babies.
+The other side, for toddlers, has plushier memory foam for added coziness.

 The structure of a dual-sided foam crib mattress

-While vinyl covers are waterproof, are those made of fabric usually only water-resistant, but more breathable.
-Anyway, the best covers are those with more layers, with double or triple laminated ticking, which is reinforced with nylon.
-Such covers are more durable, more resistant to tears and holes, and better tolerates frequent cleaning.
+Vinyl covers are waterproof, and those made of fabric are usually only water-resistant but more breathable.
+Anyway, the best covers are those with more layers, featuring double or triple laminated ticking that is reinforced with nylon.
+Such covers are more durable, more resistant to tears and holes, and better tolerate frequent cleaning.

 Foam’s thickness, weight & density

-Foam mattresses are available in a variety of thicknesses, where the thickness of most models is between 3 and 6 inches.
-Foam crib mattresses also not weight a lot.
+Foam mattresses are available in a variety of thicknesses, with most models ranging from 3 to 6 inches.
+Foam crib mattresses also do not weigh a lot.
 Most of them are lighter than 13 pounds.
-Because of such characteristics, is changing sheets generally easier from innerspring models.
+Because of such characteristics, changing sheets is generally easier than on innerspring models.

-Better foam mattresses have denser foam of better quality.
-Such models are a bit heavier but still slightly lighter from innerspring crib mattresses.
+Better foam mattresses have denser, higher-quality foam.
+Such models are slightly heavier but still lighter than innerspring crib mattresses.

-Baby’s Little Place Tip: The foam’s density is usually not listed on the label, but you can assess it by comparing foam mattresses’ weight.
+💡 Baby’s Little Place Tip: The foam’s density is usually not listed on the label, but you can estimate it by comparing the weight of different foam mattresses.

 heavier foam mattress = denser foam = better quality